 If you do have a thyroid problem, the next step is to explore the Root Causes and understand the best path for treatment – including whether and which medication might be best.
 My book The Adrenal Thyroid Revolution walks you through everything you need to know about addressing the Root Causes and how to sort through the best medical treatment options for you.

-- Stay social.
 Winter weather makes it far too easy to hibernate.
 The days are short, the nights are cold, and you just want to sit on the couch under a wool blanket and read a good book.
 But social isolation further depresses mood.
 Don’t succumb to the siren song of the sofa!
-Make sure to stay connected to friends, or stay accountable to getting out of the house by paying for a class or joining a group, where your advanced commitment makes you feel compelled to show up.
+Make sure to stay connected to friends and get out of the house even if for a walk in nature, and join a class – even if it has to be online.

 - Research suggests that omega 3 fatty acids can have a powerful and positive impact on depression.
 I recommend a dose of up to 2 gm of combined DHA/EPA daily from Nordic Naturals vegetarians can use a product such as Omega Twin by Barleans.